Independence Day 2018 and 2019 in the United States

-Independence Day is a federal holiday in the United States on 4 July to celebrate the date the original 13 colonies declared independence from Great Britain.
+Independence Day is a federal holiday in the United States every 4 July.
+It celebrates the date when the original 13 colonies declared independence from Great Britain in 1776.
 In 2018, Independence Day falls on a Wednesday.
+It is popularly known as “Fourth of July.”

 |2018||4 Jul||Wed||Independence Day||National|